Nicole20/CardMatch/README.md

 # CardMatch

 This game is a memory game with a little twist.
-The player has to match all the cards, but there is a Mix Up card which means the remainning cards will be shuffled around.
+The player has to match all the cards, but there is a Mix Up card which means the remaining cards will be shuffled around.

 # Unity Objects